annahaensch/wisconsin_data_center_map/README.md

 U.S. Fish and Wildlife Service. *US Electric Power Transmission Lines*.
 USFWS Open Data Portal.
 Last modified June 2025.
 Retrieved April 2026. [https://gis-fws.opendata.arcgis.com/datasets/fws::us-electric-power-transmission-lines](https://gis-fws.opendata.arcgis.com/datasets/fws::us-electric-power-transmission-lines)

 ## Using and Citing this Project
-You are free to use this data and map as you wish, but please cite it as follows:
+You are free to use this data and map as you wish under the MIT License, but please cite it as follows:

 ```
 Haensch, A. (2026).
 Wisconsin Data Center Map. https://github.com/annahaensch/wisconsin_data_center_map